jasl/vibe_photos_v4/blueprints/phase_final/knowledge/lessons_learned.md

 - Start simple:
   - First validate usefulness with **SQLite + SigLIP/BLIP** on a small subset of photos.
   - Only after confirming value, adopt heavier models and PostgreSQL + pgvector.
+- Favor a single, well‑factored preprocessing pipeline (as in M1) over parallel PoCs; reuse the same codepath from CLIs, queues, and UIs to keep behavior consistent.
 - Avoid over‑engineering:
   - Direct, well‑tested implementations beat complex abstractions that are hard to debug.
   - Keep services in a single `docker-compose` stack for Phase Final; defer multi‑cluster or multi‑tenant concerns.